Let’s Talk Anal Sex: Who’s Doing It (And Why)

 Although kegels are generally thought of as something women do to strengthen their pelvic floor muscles to improve symptoms like stress incontinence, they can also benefit the part of the pelvic floor that extends from your pubic bone and wraps around the rectum — also known as the puborectalis muscle.
 Anal kegel exercises can not only help to increase sensation and pleasure during anal sex but can also reduce symptoms like fecal incontinence.
 A pelvic floor physical therapist can help you learn how to properly strengthen this muscle to help enhance sensation if your muscles are weak and underactive.

 Pelvic floor physical therapy may also be able to help if you encounter anal pain during sex, as it is commonly an effective treatment for other painful sex conditions including vaginal dyspareunia and/or vaginismus (pain during vaginal penetration) and dysorgasmia (or pain during orgasm).
-If anal pain is related to tight, overactive pelvic floor muscles, pelvic therapy treatment strategies can be used to help restore muscle flexibility and help ease pain during anal penetration.
+If anal pain is related to tight, overactive pelvic floor muscles, pelvic therapy treatment strategies can be used to help restore muscle flexibility and help eliminate any pain during anal penetration.

 If you’d like to learn more about anal kegel techniques, or how pelvic physical therapy could improve flexibility and pain related to your pelvic floor muscle dysfunction, we’re happy to help!
 Call or schedule a visit with a pelvic floor therapist at Origin today — we want you to feel good in your body in every way that feels right for you.